USAID Ireme

 Overview

 Rwanda has made significant strides toward achieving universal health coverage, making it a model for development in Africa.
-In Rwanda’s Vision 2050, inspired national leadership and a committed population set out equally ambitious goals, envisioning Rwanda as a high-income country whose people enjoy universal access to equitable, high-quality health care.
+In Rwanda’s Vision 2050, inspired national leadership and a committed population set out equally ambitious goals, envisioning Rwanda as a high-income country whose people enjoy universal access to high-quality health care.

 To realize this vision, Rwanda must address significant development issues, achieving greater fiscal efficiency amidst slowing economic growth and high inflation, and changing cultural and social norms that still limit opportunities for women and other vulnerable populations.
 It has to overcome key technical challenges—such as siloed information systems, inefficient resource allocation, staffing shortages, and low health worker motivation.